pixelcollective/beyond-recovery/content/training/renter-nation-training-series-we-shall-not-be-moved-how-to-build-a-tenant-union-part-2.md

 ---
-title: "Renter Nation Training Series- We Shall Not Be Moved: How to Build a Tenant Union Part 2"
+title: "Episode 6- We Shall Not Be Moved: How to Build a Tenant Union Part 2"
 description: " We Shall Not Be Moved - How to Build a Tenant Union Part II.
   Tonight we will be highlighting the existing work of tenant unions and organizations that have been working to decomodifty housing and land.
 This is